mezis/mezis.github.com/_drafts/remote.md

   Mine is a real-world story about successfully turning a 10-person on-site team into a 30-person distributed team.
-  What follows are a handful of factual observations and tips from my time as HouseTrip's head geek.
+  This article is a handful of factual observations, measurements, and tips from my time as HouseTrip's head geek.

 ---